-There are two Wix eCommerce plans to choose from:
+There are three Wix eCommerce plans to choose from:

-The Wix eCommerce plan is your best-value option.
-We think it beats all other website builder eCommerce plans hands down.
+The Business Basic plan is your best-value option.
+It’s the cheapest ecommerce plan so is the best option if you’re starting out. $20 per month is a really competitive price!
 Shopify is the superior service, but if you’re getting started, Wix is the best value for money.

 - Wix Stores ecommerce platform with all the features explored above.